ssnover/tauri-taskify/README.md

 manage application logic.

 The React frontend was made while following [this Youtube series](https://www.youtube.com/watch?v=knqz3_rPcKk).
 The channel also made a pretty good drag-and-drop tutorial that I'll probably be exploring soon.

+## Building
+For backend dependencies for your platform, see [Tauri's documentation](https://tauri.app/v1/guides/getting-started/prerequisites).

+For frontend dependencies, I think you just need `npm` and `yarn`.